In this issue:

 - cause, intend to cause, or may reasonably cause any other person to believe that you are licensed to do PEW

 - hold yourself or your company out as being licensed to do PEW.

 What can you do on the building site?

 If you need to use an electrical worker, you should check that they are licensed.
 You can check the public register for electrical workers or ask to see the electrical worker’s licence card before work starts.
 Having a current practising licence means that your electrical worker is up to date on current safety procedures and has access to electrical standards.

 When work is finished, ask for a Certificate of Compliance and Electrical Safety Certificate.
 Electrical workers are required by law to certify particular work.
 The certification is a public assurance that the work has been carried out by an authorised person and that it complies with the safety requirements.

-on the Electrical Workers Registration Board website.
+You can find out if an electrical worker is registered or licensed on the Electrical Workers Registration Board website.

 1) What is the similarity between prescribed electrical work and restricted building work?

 a.
 They are both required to be carried out by appropriately licensed people.

 b.
 You would encounter them both on a new small to medium residential construction project.